 Imperial's Strathcona refinery, located on the outskirts of Edmonton, Alberta is one of the largest refining facilities in Canada.
 Built in 1976 on the site of Imperial's original 1940s refinery, the best-in-class Strathcona refinery meets the demand for quality petroleum products.

-Strathcona produces a wide range of petroleum products including gasoline, aviation fuels, diesel, butane, propane, heavy fuel oil, lubricating oils, petroleum waxes, and asphalts.
-The refinery is the only producer of lubricant base oil and waxes in western Canada.
+Strathcona produces a wide range of petroleum products including gasoline, aviation fuels, diesel, butane, propane, heavy fuel oil and asphalts.

 - Watch the video to learn more about Strathcona and Imperial’s downstream integration and operational excellence